 If the supplier wants to increase their rates to cover their new costs, you need to know how they came up with the amount.

 So this is the last big question, if the contractor meets the requirements to be considered a FTE of the supplier and there is an additional cost to them, how much should be passed along to you?
 Let’s keep this simple, how much of contractor’s time has been spent on an assignment for you.
 Figure that out and then work out a formula to estimate the cost.

 My strategy on this is to require any supplier wanting to increase their rates to prove at the end of the year:

 A huge fear I have with the ACA is that some are predicting the IRS will change their definition of what constitutes an “Employee” for a company, changing it to focus on where the individual actually performs the majority of their work.
 For example, a temporary worker that is on assignments at company for over 1,560 hours in a year would be considered an employee of that company, for ACA purposes.
 The IRS might not necessarily make the company add them to their benefits plan, but they could be expected to pay penalty fees in order to cover them.

 System of record for all non-employees—I am a big advocate of utilizing the VMS in this way.
-Beeline has been able to support that with the Outsourced Services module.
+Beeline has been able to support that with the Resource Tracking solution.
 So now, we have visibility to everyone and can report on who is NOT our employee.